loganb/teensy-utils/README.md

 SPI
 ------------

 SPI is a module for using the SPI interface in master mode to transmit data.
-It allows code to send a complete buffer and poll for the completion
+It allows code to send a complete buffer and poll for the completion.
+The code handles the assertion of the SS pin for the peripheral you wish to communicate with, lowering it at the start of transfer and raising it at the end.
+Configuration of the SS-pin and (in the future) SPI parameters is done via a special struct in program memory.

+    static const spi_peripheral_cfg spi_cfg PROGMEM = {
+	    .port_register = &PORTB,
+			.pin_mask      = 0b00000001 //SS is B0
+		};

     int main(void) {
+      uint8_t buf[] = "HELLO WORLD";
       setup_spi(); //Initialize the SPI module

-      write_spi("HELLO WORLD", 12); //Writes 12 bytes out the SPI interface, returns immediately
+      //Writes 12 bytes out the SPI interface, buf is overwritten with the data read async_rw_spi(&spi_cfg, buf, 12);

-      while(spi_busy()); //Spin until the entire buffer has been written out }
+      while(has_spi(&spi_cfg)); //Spin until this transfer is done }